Bologna Collectors

 I like Art -> I enjoy Art -> I want to own a piece of Art -> I own a piece of Art, now I want more -> I want to build an Art Collection that speaks about me -> I want to share my collection widely and let people know how beautiful is Art.

-The feelings and the energy that a work of art gives you looking at it everyday, is something very difficult to explain, but it’s tangible!
+The feelings and the energy that a work of art gives you looking at it every day is something very difficult to explain, but it’s tangible!

-For me is Bologna the city of students, of protests, the city of Radio Alice and of the famous University of DAMS.
+For me, Bologna is the city of students, of protests, the city of Radio Alice and of the famous University of DAMS.
 How does it feel to you and how do you perceive the Bologna Contemporary Art Scene?

 Claudio Coltorti at Sof:Art, Senza Titolo, 2020.